sandeepmukku12/study_flux/README.md

 - 🍃 **MongoDB & Mongoose (ODM)** – Stores app data and provides schema-based data modeling.
 - 🔑 **JWT (JSON Web Token)** – Secure, stateless authentication for user sessions.
 - 🛡️ **Bcryptjs** – Hashes passwords for secure user authentication.

 ---

+## ✨ Features

+- 🔒 **Enrollment-Gated Access** – Study groups are private communities.
+You can only view and participate if you are officially enrolled in the parent course.
+- 🧹 **Smart Cascade Delete** – Keeps the database clean.
+If a user deletes a Study Group, all related Study Sessions are automatically removed.
+- 📊 **Motivation Dashboard** – The Planner shows your study history and calculates total study hours to help gamify your learning.
+- 🔍 **Advanced Discovery** – The Resources page highlights trending courses based on member count and supports full-text search with filters.
+- 📱 **Persistent Navigation** – A unified Sidebar keeps Planner, Profile, and Resources just one click away across the app.

+- 🔐 **Authentication** – Signup & Login with JWT for secure access.
+- 📘 **Courses** – Browse, enroll, and create courses.
+- 👥 **Study Groups** – Join, create, and leave course-specific study groups.
+- 📅 **Study Sessions** – Schedule, track, and manage study sessions.
+- 🧭 **Planner** – View upcoming agenda, study history, and overall stats.
+- 🔍 **Resources** – Search and filter trending courses efficiently.
+- 👤 **Profile** – Update your name and password easily.

+---